Mortal Kombat: Songs Inspired by the Warriors

 Mortal Kombat: Songs Inspired by the Warriors is a compilation album featuring songs inspired by the iconic warriors from the Mortal Kombat game series.
 The soundtrack coincided with the release of the 2011 installment in the video game series, Mortal Kombat.
 Similar to the 1994 release of Mortal Kombat: The Album, the music is electronic and dance based.

 Album information

 Executive producer JFK (of the DJ/production duo MSTRKRFT and Death From Above 1979) used various electronic artists to create songs based on individual characters from the MK franchise, as well as creating a song of his own for the project.

 The album had three singles released to digital outlets.
 The first single, "Mileena's Theme" by Tokimonsta, was released on January 31, 2011.
 Subsequent singles, "Liu Kang's Theme" by Congorock, and "Helado (Sub-Zero's Theme)" by Harvard Bass, were released on February 10, 2011.

 "Reptile's Theme" by Skrillex is used for television advertisements of the 2011 video game.
-This theme has also been used in the 2nd trailer for Teenage Mutant Ninja Turtles (2014), as well as the trailer for the BronyCon version of Child's Play 2.
+This theme has also been used in the 2nd trailer for Teenage Mutant Ninja Turtles (2014).